-- (a) references to complaints were references to CDR consumer complaints; - (b) references to financial firms and financial service providers were references to CDR participants.
+- (a) references to complaints were references to CDR consumer complaints; and - (b) references to financial firms and financial service providers were references to CDR participants.

-Note: Regulatory Guide 271 could in 2022 2021 be accessed from the Australian Securities & Investments Commission's website (https://asic.gov.au).
+Note: Regulatory Guide 271 could in 2023 be accessed from the Australian Securities & Investments Commission's website (https://asic.gov.au).

-5.2 External dispute resolution requirements-energy sector
+5.2 Meeting external dispute resolution requirements-energy sector

-Note: Schemes operated by the Australian Financial Complaints Authority and the energy and water ombudsman of each State and Territory are recognised as external dispute resolution schemes for section 56DA of the Act.
+Note: Schemes operated by the Australian Financial Complaints Authority Limited and the energy and water ombudsman of each State and Territory are recognised as external dispute resolution schemes for section 56DA of the Act.